arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/blob-detection/content.md

 ### 2. Flashing the OpenMV Firmware

-Connect the Portenta to your computer via the USB-C cable if you haven't done so yet.
+Connect the Portenta to your computer via the USB-C® cable if you haven't done so yet.
 Make sure you first update the bootloader to the latest version using the **STM32H747_updateBootloader** sketch in the examples menu in the Arduino IDE.

 Instructions on how to update the bootloader can be found in the [Updating the Portenta Bootloader](https://docs.arduino.cc/tutorials/portenta-h7/updating-the-bootloader) tutorial.